laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - Guano			Best ingredient to create biofuel in a composter!
     - Condensed Enzymes		Used to craft statues at the Decoration Bench
     - Synthetic Enzymes		Used as fuel for the Localized Terraforming Device

+- Adds "Extra Deployables Bench" mod which introduces a new craftable bench at the Machining Bench, which allows crafting and placement of additional in-game deployable assets to enhance base building.

 ### 2. Custom_Options (Jimk72):
 Mod by JimK72 that introduces an interface to set various settings like Jump height, Map Markers, Caves/Ore Deposits, etc...